andershedberg/testdrivengit/ProgrammersBugFlow.md

 * Walk through the problem with a colleague
 * Use a white board to describe the flow
 * Describe your mental model to a colleague
-* Know all admins and functionality owners so questions can be answered quickly.
+* Know all admins and functionality owners so questions can be answered quickly
 * Pair programming
 * Mob programming